f0nzie/volve_eclipse_reservoir/README.md

-Reservoir history matching with the Volve dataset
+The fabrication of an artificial intelligence agent for reservoir history matching from the Volve dataset
 ================

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->